Akhilesh-RCL-Kesavan/Akhilesh-RCL-Kesavan.github.io/index.md

 </p>

 <p style="text-align: justify">
 The most intriguing concept of life for me is modularity.
-What began as curiosity and excitement about the concept upon first hearing about Google's project ARA (RIP), now fascinates me with its abundance in nature.
+What began as curiosity and excitement about the concept upon first hearing about Google's project ARA (Rest In Pieces), now fascinates me with its abundance in nature.
 I wish to develop and maintain this ability to develop what appear to be small individual components that can be mixed and matched to generate something greater than themselves.
 </p>

 <p style="text-align: justify">